 Bruno Latour, born in 1947 in Beaune, Burgundy, from a wine grower family, was trained first as a philosopher and then an anthropologist.
 From 1982 to 2006, he has been professor at the Centre de sociologie de l'Innovation at the Ecole nationale supérieure des mines in Paris and, for various periods, visiting professor at UCSD, at the London School of Economics and in the history of science department of Harvard University.
 From 2006 to 2015, he has been professor in Sciences Po, Paris.

-He is now professor at Sciences Po Paris where, after five years 2007-2012 he is no longer the vice-president for research.
+He is now professor at Sciences Po Paris, after five years 2007-2012 as the vice-president for research.
 As of October 2013, he is part-time Centennial professor, at the LSE, London, and as octobr 2015, professor-at-large for five years at Cornell University.

 After field studies in Africa and California he specialized in the analysis of scientists and engineers at work.
 In addition to work in philosophy, history, sociology and anthropology of science, he has collaborated into many studies in science policy and research management.
 He has written Laboratory Life (Princeton University Press), Science in Action, and The Pasteurization of France.
 He also published a field study on an automatic subway system Aramis or the love of technology and an essay on symmetric anthropology We have never been modern.
 He has also gathered a series of essays, Pandora's Hope:Essays in the Reality of Science Studies to explore the consequences of the " science wars".
 After having directed several thesis on various environmental crisis, he published a book on the political philosophy of the environment Politics of Nature (all of those books are with Harvard University Press and have been translated in many languages).